site24x7/terraform-provider-site24x7/docs/resources/web_page_speed_monitor.md

 * `id` (String) The ID of this resource.
 * `check_frequency` (String) Interval at which your website has to be monitored.
 Default value is 1 minute.
 * `timeout` (Number) Timeout for connecting to website.
 Default value is 10.
 Range 1 - 45.
-* `use_ipv6` (Number) Monitoring is performed over IPv6 from supported locations.
-IPv6 locations do not fall back to IPv4 on failure.
+* `ip_type` (Number) Monitoring is performed over IPv4 or IPv6 based on the value specified.
+0 - use only IPv4, 1 - use only IPv6, 2 - use both IPv4 and IPv6.
+Default value is 2.
 * `website_type` (Number) Type of content the website page has.
 1 - Static Website,	2 - Dynamic Website, 3 - Flash-Based Website.
 Default value is 1.
 * `device_type` (String) Type of the device used for running the speed test.
 1 - Desktop, 2 - Mobile, 3 - Tab.
 Default value is "1".
 * `browser_type` (Number) Type of the browser.
 1 - Firefox, 2 - Chrome.
 Default value is 1.